UniMath/agda-unimath/src/orthogonal-factorization-systems/precomposition-lifts-families-of-elements.lagda.md

         ( compute-htpy-precomp-refl-htpy f A)
         ( λ a →
           ( htpy-eq
-            ( compute-triangle-precompose-lift-family-of-elements-htpy B a)) ∙h
+            ( compute-triangle-precomp-lift-family-of-elements-htpy B a)) ∙h
           ( λ b →
             htpy-eq (compute-tr-lift-family-of-elements-precomp B a) (b ∘ f)))
 ```